johnnovak/RML-Amiga/docs/docs/manual/save-states.md

 the day, there is just a single save state format.

 Compared to other emulators, WinUAE save states are _very_ stable.
-The latest WinUAE can can still load save states created 20 years ago!
+The latest WinUAE can still load save states created 20 years ago!
 You can count on it that all your save states will continue to work in future WinUAE versions.

 !!! danger